 About twice a week Katie moves stock between stores, using her own car.
 She also helps out in a nearby store for a few hours now and then, when they are short on staff.
 Katie uses her own phone to take work-specific phone calls when she is moving stock between stores.

 The company installed a new system for tracking orders and inventory.
 It was hard to learn but Katie wanted a little more responsibility in that area of her job, so she did a short one-day course to improve her skills using the software.

-What can Katie claim as tax deductions for a sales assistant?
+What can Katie claim as tax deductions for retail sales assistant?

 - The cost of purchasing, laundering and repairing the work shirt with a logo on it.

 - The work-related mileage and running costs of her car when transporting stock and standing in for staff at lunch times.

 - Work-related phone calls made on her own mobile phone.